RobNewt/Data-Analysis/README.md

 # Data-Analysis

-I'll upload my work here as I work through learning exploratory data analysis techniques and classification.
+This is where I'll be storing projects as I work on them.

-Some tools I'll be using include pandas, numpy, matplotlib, scikit-learn, tensorflow, and jupyter notebook.
+I use numpy, matplotlib, seaborn, scikit-learn, tensorflow, and jupyter notebook.